Who we are and what we want

 In addition, the foundation promotes art and culture as an element of its political educational work and as an expression of social self-understanding.
 Currently, the study program of the Heinrich Böll Foundation supports about 1.200 students and doctoral candidates with scholarships.
 The general meeting, consisting of 49 persons, is the supreme decision-making body and chooses a. o. the board.

-Presently, the full-time executive board is formed by Barbara Unmüßig and Dr. Ellen Ueberschar.
+Presently, the full-time executive board is formed by Dr. Imme Scholz and Jan Philipp Albrecht.
 The management is held by Steffen Heizmann.
 The statutes provide for a quotation for women and migrants for the Foundation's bodies and the full-time positions.

 The Foundation currently has offices in Belgium, France, Poland, the Czech Republic, Turkey, Greece, Russia, Georgia, Ukraine, Bosnia, Serbia, Israel, Lebanon, the Arab Middle East, Tunisia, Morocco, Kenya, Nigeria, South Africa, Senegal, Thailand.
 Myanmar, Cambodia, India, China, Brazil, Chile, Colombia, Mexico, El Salvador, and the USA.
 At present, the foundation has around € 62 million a year available from public funds.